 Sultan is a post-doctoral scientist at Biointerface Science lab since October, 2018.
 Previosly, she was working as an assistant prof at Ege University, Department of Bioengineering, Cell-Tissue Engineering Lab.
 With an extensive background on the enhancement of DNA vaccine induced immune responses via antigen engineering, molecular adjuvants and biomaterials, her main research interest is moved towards the overall physiology of dendritic cells to mount a potent immune response while moving towards lymph nodes and priming T cells.
-Her research focus is generation of 3D immune functional assays especially for antigen presenting dendritic cells as means of migration, homing and interacting with single T cells.
+Sultan also has an extensive teaching experience in the Bioengineering field and she wants to inspire students to find innovational solutions to biomedical engineering challenges.
 She is also interested in developing innovative education projects to promote active learning in the classroom and facilitate higher learning cognitive skills using blended learning, challenge based learning and research based learning approaches.orcid.org/0000-0002-9275-6272

 Engineering the tendon fibroblast micro-environment by surface topographies